starius/ScPrime/doc/Consensus.md

 The greatest application for file contract revisions is file-diff channels - a file contract can be edited many times off-blockchain as a user uploads new or different content to the host.
-This improves the overall scalability of SiaPrime.
+This improves the overall scalability of ScPrime.

 Storage Proofs
 --------------